Menu

 I crave things that help me feel my best, including water, which I never used to drink before.

-I treat (and speak) myself and my body with love and kindness.
+I treat (and speak to) myself and my body with love and kindness.

 When I changed that, when I stopped focusing on what I was doing and started changing my inner world, who I was being, my outer world (and the choices I was making for myself and my body) naturally changed.

-When you do that, making choices that best support yourself and your body right now become the natural result.
+When you do that, making choices that best support yourself and your body right now becomes the natural result.

 A New Path to Healthy Eating and Living